sneas/ionic-native-http-connection-backend/README.md

 });
 ```

-`ionic-native-http-connection-backend` uses `cordova-plugin-http2` to perform HTTP requests.
+`ionic-native-http-connection-backend` uses `cordova-plugin-advanced-http` to perform HTTP requests.
 There is a chance plugin could be initialized in few seconds after app has started.
-Using `ionic-native-http-connection-backend` before `cordova-plugin-http2` has been initialized falls it back to `XmlHttpRequest` usage.
+Using `ionic-native-http-connection-backend` before `cordova-plugin-advanced-http` has been initialized falls it back to `XmlHttpRequest` usage.

 The above instruction relates to requests performed on app start only.
 There is no need to wrap all the HTTP requests with `Platform.ready`.